It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

-1. It’s Not Like Buying A Car
+1. It’s Not Like Getting A Car

 2. Don’t Ask For The Sales Manager